gsoules/AvantRelationships/README.md

 ![Example](http://swhplibrary.net/wp/wp-content/uploads/2017/09/view-relationships-2.jpg)

 This plugin was developed for the [Southwest Harbor Public Library](http://www.swhplibrary.org/), in Southwest Harbor, Maine.
-Funding was provided by the [John S. and James L. Knight Foundation](https://knightfoundation.org/).
+Funding was provided in part by the [John S. and James L. Knight Foundation](https://knightfoundation.org/).
 The library's [Digital Archive] contains historic photographs, documents, maps, and research material given to and shared with the library since about 1900.
 The Archive illustrates the way people, houses, businesses, vessels, Acadia National Park, places, structures, organizations, and events relate to one another and tells the story of how islanders and “people from away” lived on and visited Mount Desert Island, Maine, in the nineteenth, twentieth, and twenty-first centuries.

 ## Demonstration Sites
 The best way to understand what AvantRelationships does is to see it in action.
 Here are two sites: